Nuclear renaissance in the United States

 George W. Bush signing the Energy Policy Act of 2005, which offered incentives for US nuclear reactor construction including cost-overrun support up to a total of $2 billion for six new nuclear plants.
 Critics allege its primary purpose was to permit fossil fuel holding companies to monopolize utility generation.

 Between 2007 and 2009, 13 companies applied to the Nuclear Regulatory Commission (NRC) for construction and operating licenses to build 31 new nuclear power reactors in the United States.
 However, the case for widespread nuclear plant construction has been hampered due to inexpensive natural gas, slow electricity demand growth in a weak US economy, lack of financing, and safety concerns following the Fukushima nuclear accident at a plant built in the early 1970s which occurred in 2011.

-Most of the proposed 31 reactors have been canceled, and as of August 2017 only two reactors are under construction.
+Most of the proposed 31 reactors have been canceled, and only two reactors were constructed at Vogtle Electric Generating Plant.
 In 2013, four reactors were permanently closed: San Onofre 2 and 3 in California following equipment problems, Crystal River 3 in Florida, and Kewaunee in Wisconsin.
 Vermont Yankee, in Vernon, was closed on December 29, 2014.

 In March 2017, the last remaining U.S.-based new nuclear company, Westinghouse Electric Company, filed for Chapter 11 bankruptcy because of US$9 billion of losses from its U.S. nuclear construction projects.
 Later that year construction of two reactors of their AP1000 design at V.C.
-Summer was canceled due to delays and cost overruns raising questions about the future of the two remaining US reactors under construction, since these are also of the AP1000 design.
+Summer was canceled due to delays and cost overruns.

 As of 2021, the private sector focus has shifted toward the development of small modular reactors (SMRs), which could theoretically cut down on the high costs and lengthy construction times of conventional nuclear plants.
-NuScale Power is the only company thus far to have been granted regulatory approval for an SMR design from the NRC, however.
+As of March 2026, NuScale Power and TerraPower have been granted regulatory approval for electricity-generating SMR designs by the NRC, with TerraPower's Natrium Advanced Reactor becoming the first commercial non-light-water reactor to ever receive a construction permit from the NRC.
 Both Presidents Donald Trump and Joe Biden have proposed or helped pass legislation that would increase subsidies for new and existing nuclear plants.